getsynq/synq-dbt/Readme.md

 )
 ```

-You're all set!
+You're all set! :tada:

 ### Airflow with DBT Plugin

+1) In Airflow UI, go to Environment variables.
+Create a new ENV variable called `SYNQ_TOKEN` with Synq token as a value.

-You will need to install synq-dbt into your airflow cluster.
+2) Install synq-dbt into your airflow cluster.
 You can [follow the instructions in the Intalling on Linux section](https://github.com/getsynq/synq-dbt#linux)

-**Preflight check**:
-- You have `SYNQ_TOKEN` environment variable set in Airflow UI
-- You have `synq-dbt` installed in your Airflow cluster

-Every `Dbt*Operator` supports a `bin` argument which dictates, what binary the operator executes.
+3) Every `Dbt*Operator` supports a `bin` argument which specifies, what binary the operator executes.
-The only change you need to do is to add this argument to all of your operators.

-The result looks like:
+The result should look as follows:

 ```python
   dbt_run = DbtRunOperator(